The last metroid is in captivity. The galaxy is at peace.

 An Ice Person: Samus, considering all the ice power-ups.
 She gets this affinity turned around on her in Metroid Fusion; because she has Metroid DNA, cold becomes her greatest weakness.
 The organism in her old suit, the SA-X, uses her old ice beam to devastating effect whenever she bumps into Samus.

 Insectoid Aliens: The "Ki-Hunter" pirates of Super Metroid, Fusion, and Other M. The main space pirates seemed to be too but Prime revealed them to be reptilians in insectoid armor.
-Zero Mission pirate are not reptilian but still revealed what their heads look like under the helmet.
+Zero Mission pirates are not reptilian but still revealed what their heads look like under the helmet.
 The latter design was prominent in Prime 3.

 Interquel: All of the games released after Fusion, though their exact placement in the timeline varies.